-- Researchers much work with the Georgetown FSRDC Administrator to craft final proposal.
+- Researchers must work with the Georgetown RDC Administrator to craft final proposal.

 - Researchers must go through a background investigation that qualifies them for “Special Sworn Status (SSS)” which makes them an unpaid Census Bureau employee.

-- All analysis must be conducted in the FSRDC lab.
+- All analysis must be conducted in a FSRDC lab.